Ephenia/Pokeclicker-Scripts/README.md

 The script adds various buttons for quicker navigation and quality of life.

-• Quick Settings, Inventory, and Pokédex buttons, found to the left of the Start Menu.
+• Quick Settings, Inventory, and Pokédex buttons, found to the left of the Start Menu.<br/>
 • Quick Dock, Gyms, and Dungeons buttons, found above the Town Map so you don't have to search for them.
-The Gyms and Dungeons buttons show all in the current region.
+The Gyms and Dungeons buttons show all in the current region.<br/>
 • Optimize vitamins buttons, found in the all vitamins menu.
 This feature uses the optimal combination of vitamins for your current region on the pokemon you select (assuming you have enough).
 It looks like a set of scales: ⚖

 <hr>